Who is the Cyberlaw Book for?Who is the cyberlaw book for?

 Topics covered

 Some parts or chapters are introductory for that topic area.
-If that's your area of expertise, skim or skip it (or read it carefully to see how I did and if I can improve it for the next edition).
+If that's your area of expertise, skim it (or read it carefully to see how I did and if I can improve it for the next edition).

-This book lays the foundations you need on both cyber and law so there are no prerequisites.
+This book lays the foundations you need on both cyber and law, so there are no prerequisites.

 A full text listing of all chapters is also below.